Dilant/BMETutorial/src/en/glossary/assets-in-menu.md

 - Can change its name by slowly clicking twice.
 - Can be cascaded.
-- The coordinate of objects in the folder is relative to natural refenence axis of the folder.
+- The coordinate of objects in the folder is relative to natural reference axis of the folder.
 - No hierarchy information is saved when packing `.bpk` format maps.
 - When exporting `.bpk` or `.bms` maps, all objects will be exported **with its own position and posture**. **Please ensure that every folder uses its initial position and posture parameters** to avoid malposition.

-## Savepoint and Destination
+## Save Point and Destination

 `SavePoint*` `Destination`

-Savepoint is also called checkpoint.
+Save point is also called checkpoint.

 ::: warning

-Savepoints and destination don't support scaling.
+Save points and destination don't support scaling.
 Plus, rotating them along `X` or `Z` axis will cause malposition, so please check them in game.

 :::

 Properties:

 - Fixed object.
-- You'll reborn at the last savepoint with all machinery reset if you die.
+- You'll reborn at the last save point with all machinery reset if you die.
-- Savepoint #X is the beginning of section #(X+1). _Don't forget savepoint #1!_
+- Save point #X is the beginning of section #(X+1). _Don't forget save point #1!_
-- Savepoints must be activated sequentially from #1, and destination can be activated only after all savepoints have been activated.
+- Save points must be activated sequentially from #1, and destination can be activated only after all save points have been activated.
-- If savepoint numbers is not a continuous sequence starting from 1, you can export but never pass the map.
+- If save point numbers is not a continuous sequence starting from 1, you can export but never pass the map.
-- If there're multiple savepoints with same number, the first added one is valid and others will disappear.
+- If there're multiple save points with same number, the first added one is valid and others will disappear.
-- In order to ensure the that the map is loaded correctly, intersecting startpoint and destination will cause game over.
-Please place the destination beside (for example behind) the startpoint if needed.
+- In order to ensure the that the map is loaded correctly, intersecting start point and destination will cause game over.
+Please place the destination beside (for example behind) the start point if needed.
   See also: [Walkthrough of _口语 Challenge #10: 置之死地而后生_](https://www.bilibili.com/video/BV1Xz4y1m7GC)